Volunteering as a tool for inclusion

 Social Inclusion is a process, which assists people to participate fully in life from an economic, social and cultural perspective.
 The idea is that every member of society no matter their background or situation should be able to participate in the community and society and be encouraged to contribute to social and cultural life.

 We believe that volunteering can play a big role in social inclusion.
 Volunteering is open to all people, of all backgrounds and capabilities.
 Volunteering allows people to give back and feel empowered, while also meeting new people and developing new skills.

 In 2013, Volunteer Ireland and Dublin City Volunteer Centre took part in a Erasmus+ European project – Volunteering as a tool for inclusion (VTI).
 The project involved volunteer centres and volunteer-involving organisations from eight European countries implementing a series of initiatives designed to improve social inclusion.

 The project took place between August 2013 and July 2015 with the aim to share experience among partner countries on how to involve people from vulnerable groups into volunteering and to set up a framework for cooperation with different groups of vulnerable volunteers, including people with disabilities, unemployed people, older people, people from socially disadvantaged backgrounds and other groups such as migrants, minority groups, etc.

 As a result of the project, two documents have been created:

-There are a range of guides available from volunteering organisations to help both volunteers and volunteer involving organisations to support social inclusion.
-Feel free to download any of the below guides.
+There are a range of guides available from volunteering organisations to help both volunteers and volunteer-involving organisations to support social inclusion.
+Feel free to download the below guide.